I tried SRE for a service as an embedded SRE

 💡

-Since it is not possible to set short_window and long_window simultaneously via the web, I set it via Terraform (API).
-It may be set by the time this article is published.
+Since it is not possible to set both short_window and long_window simultaneously via the web, I set it up via Terraform (API).
+It may be set up by the time this article is published.

 💡

-Why are these settings set at the same time?
-Using only short_window will increase the frequency of alerts and make them more noisy, so by adding long_window as a condition, we can reduce the noise and make the data more credible.
+The reason why Using only short_window increases the frequency of alerts and makes them more susceptible to noise, so adding long_window to the conditions reduces noise and makes the alerts more credible.

 Conclusion

-This article is like an account of my experience as an SRE beginner and how I introduced SRE to my service.
+This article is like an account of my experience as an SRE beginner and how I introduced SRE to a service.

-Of course, SRE is both a culture and an organization, so it's not a case of just introducing it and then it's over; the story is likely to continue.
+Of course, SRE is both a culture and an organization, so it's not a story that ends just because it's been introduced; the story is likely to continue.

-I don't fully understand SRE myself, but I think the quickest way to gain knowledge about SRE is to introduce it without thinking too deeply about it at first and improve it day by day.
-(It's hard to see the future and there's a lot of mundane work...)
+I don't fully understand SRE myself, but I think the quickest way to gain knowledge about SRE is to introduce it without overthinking it at first and then improve it every day.
+(It's hard to see what the future holds and there's a lot of mundane work involved...)

-What I'm thinking about right nowVisualize the link between SRE and business impactI want to do that.
-For example, I want to determine how to visualize the difference between sales revenue when the error budget runs out and goes negative, and sales revenue when the error budget is fully used (or has a surplus), and take the impact that SRE has on business from a vague world to a reality.
+What I'm thinking about recentlyVisualize the link between SRE and business impactI would like to do this.
+For example, I would like to visualize the difference in sales revenue when the error budget is used up and becomes negative, and sales revenue when the error budget is used properly (or has a surplus), and decide how to do this, and make it clear that SRE truly has an impact on business, from a vague world to a reality.